 Meet Katharine

-Katharine Ashe is the USA Today bestselling author of the acclaimed Devil’s Duke series and more than a dozen other historical romances reviewers call “intensely lush” and “sensationally intelligent.”
-A professor of European history and popular culture, she writes fiction because she adores the grand adventures and breathtaking sensuality of historical romance.
+Katharine Ashe is the USA Today bestselling author of the deliciously bingeable Devil’s Duke series and more than a dozen other novels reviewers call “intensely lush” and “sensationally intelligent.”
+Breathtaking sensuality blends with epic adventure in historical romances so decadently satisfying that fans reread them again and again.

-Wearing her other hat (rather, tam), as a professor of history and popular culture Katharine teaches courses on the history of romance fiction, religion in film and fiction, and creative writing at Duke University.
-She co-founded and runs Duke’s UNSUITABLE Speakers Series about women, history, and popular fiction, and she writes publicly and teaches workshops on women’s history, feminism, romance, and writing.
-She is also the convenor and moderator of Facebook’s Feminist Romance Book Club.
+Wearing her other hat (rather, tam), as a professor of history and popular culture at Duke University, Katharine taught the history of the romance fiction industry, as well as courses on history and religion in film and fiction.
+She co-founded and hosted Duke’s UNSUITABLE Speakers Series about women, history, and popular fiction, and she wrote publicly and taught workshops on women’s history, feminism, and writing.

 The Backstory